24/7 Support Line - Call Now

 Overview

 Arkansas State Hospital is a mental health treatment center for people seeking treatment near Pulaski County.
-As part of their treatment modalities for recovery, Arkansas State Hospital provides group counseling during treatment.
+As part of their treatment modalities for recovery, Arkansas State Hospital provides group counseling, cognitive behavioral therapy, and dialectical behavior therapy during treatment.
 Arkansas State Hospital is located in Little Rock, Arkansas, accepting cash or self-payment for treatment.

 Arkansas State Hospital at a Glance